Leonid198/School-Amenities/README.md

 The back end is at ****.

-This is designed for TC, if it becomes popular enough might make a School Amenities 2 which will be designed to be installed at any school with only minor modification.
+This is designed for TC, if it becomes popular enough, I might make a School Amenities 2 which will be designed to be installed at any school with only minor modification.

 ## Checklist
 - ~~Basic Title~~